 The Dangerous Side of New Technologies

-The technology boom has brought about the emergence of so-called cybercrime.
-Around the world, individuals and companies have been targets of attacks which seek to steal personal data from users, such as passwords, credit card data, passport scans, email accounts, phone numbers, clinical records, purchasing or credit histories, GPS localizations and game accounts.
+Technology boom has brought about the emergence of so-called cybercrime.
+Around the world, individuals and companies have been targets of attacks which seek to steal personal data from users.
+The stolen information includes passwords, credit card data, passport scans, email accounts, phone numbers, clinical records, purchasing or credit histories, GPS localizations and game accounts.
 Our devices have registered access data to personal information, and it is the financial incentive for the information to be priced in the Dark Web Market Price Index which leads to this boom in the virtual economy being subject to virtual attacks.
 In Mexico alone, the population receives 1.5 million cyberattacks a day (Forbes) and 79% of Mexican companies have suffered a cyberattack (El Financiero).

 Different Type of Cybercrime

-These methods use as a tool a Malware (Malicious Software), a program that when introduced into the devices, blocks, corrupts or steals information using a zero-day attack, which exploits the vulnerabilities of an operative system or application that are unknown to users.
+These methods use as a tool a Malware (Malicious Software), a program that is introduced into devices.
+The software blocks, corrupts or steals information using a zero-day attack.
+This program exploits the vulnerabilities of an operative system or application that are unknown to users.